OceanT-shirt/ocean-t-home/README.md

 I used to developing `homev1` .
 However, I decided to stop developing it because it was too heavy and I realized it cannot meet the main target's (Recruiters') needs.

-...and SQL server is pricy :p
+...and SQL servers are pricy :p